Cypress Reports Third Quarter 2017 Results | Cypress Semiconductor

 CONFERENCE CALL AND WEBCAST INFORMATION

-Cypress will host its quarterly conference call on October 27, 2016 at 1:30 p.m.
-Pacific Time to discuss its third quarter 2016 results and provide an outlook for the fourth quarter of 2016.
+Cypress will host its quarterly conference call on October 26, 2017 at 1:30 p.m.
+Pacific Daylight Time to discuss its third quarter 2017 results and outlook for the fourth quarter of 2017.

-All interested parties may dial 517-623-4671 and provide the passcode “Cypress” to listen to the call.
-The event will be broadcast over the Internet and may be accessed through Cypress’s website at https://www.cypress.com/investors.
+All interested parties may dial 517-308-9119 and provide the passcode “Cypress” to listen to the call.
+The event will be broadcast over the Internet and may be accessed through Cypress’ website at https://www.cypress.com/investors.
 The archived presentation will be available for two weeks immediately following the event.

 FOLLOW CYPRESS ONLINE